-Other developments include a proposal adopted by the European Commission on 29 January 2014 for a regulation which would give banks' supervisors the power to require banks to separate certain potentially risky trading activities from their deposit-taking business if the pursuit of such activities compromises financial stability.
-In addition, the European Commission has adopted an accompanying proposal for a regulation on reporting and transparency of securities financing transactions.
+Other developments include a proposal adopted by the European Commission for a regulation on reporting and transparency of securities financing transactions.
 This securities financing transaction regulation came into force on 12 January 2016 (Regulation (EU) 2015/2365).

 Supervision of insurance activities